 For foodies and nature lovers, Hawaii’s fruit alone offers an immersive experience of place.
 They don’t call it paradise for nothing.
 One visit to a local farmers market and you’ll understand why. 🙂

-Want to explore farmers’ markets on another island?
-Check out our guide to the 6 Coolest Farmer’s Market on O’ahu.
+Want to explore farmers’ markets near Honolulu?
+Check out our guide to the 6 Coolest Farmer’s Markets on O’ahu.